 Ludeman has strengthened the core muscles that stabilize her spine and now very rarely feels the nerve pain that used to be common.
 Her body fat percentage has dropped.
 She is on the path to meet her ultimate goals, which are returning to an active lifestyle and going back to work.

-When the COVID-19 pandemic threatened to interrupt her progress, she was relieved the team was able to convert the program to a virtual care approach.
+When the COVID-19 pandemic threatened to interrupt her progress, she was relieved the team was able to convert the program to telehealth appointments.
 Visits with dietitians, physical therapists and psychologists are conducted online through the Zoom video conferencing app.
 And Thurman records workouts in the guest bedroom of her home, posts them on YouTube and emails the links to the program participants so they can follow along in their own homes.
 “I love the videos, because it’s her,” Ludeman said of Thurman.
 “It’s the person I have been with three days a week for the last year, face-to-face, hands-on.
 Now she’s on my TV.
 I’m able to continue to do exactly what we’ve been doing.”